Stuartlab-UCSC/hexmap-view/www/public/help/_sources/createMap.rst.txt

 Features are properties of nodes used to lay out the map.
 The feature file must be in TSV (tab-separated values) format in one of the following forms.

-**Clustering data** : This is the most basic of the layout input formats where similarities and XY locations will be calculated for you.
+**Feature data** : AKA **clustering data**.
+This is the most basic of the layout input formats where similarities and XY locations will be calculated for you.
 This contains a full matrix with node IDs across the top and feature IDs in the first column, like::